 Stokes et al., 2013

-To develop this hypothesis, we are examining a bizarre form of error termed goal neglect.
+To develop this hypothesis, we have used a bizarre form of error termed goal neglect.
 In goal neglect, a person knows and can describe task rules, yet these rules have no apparent influence on behaviour.
 Extreme cases are well known from the literature on frontal lobe damage, but when tasks are novel and complex, neglect is seen also in the normal population.
-Importantly, it is linked closely to fluid intelligence, and in behavioural experiments we are linking neglect to attentional control.
+Importantly, it is linked closely to fluid intelligence, and in behavioural experiments we have linked neglect to attentional control.

 Fluid intelligence declines strongly in old age.
 Using MRI, we are asking how cognitive decline links to changed structure and function within and outside the MD system (camCAM, Henson).